masa-suzu/rson/README.md

 # RSON

-RSON is a minimal JSON parser by Rust.
+RSON is a minimal JSON parser in Rust.